hyz-courses/CISC3024-Pattern-Recognition-Notes/04_Dimension_Reduction.md

 	- There may be redundancies among some dimensions.
 		- That is, some dimensions are highly related.
 		- e.g., Suppose in a data set, for most data samples, $x_2=2x_1+3$.
 Therefore we only need $x_1$ since it could already describe $x_2$ with itself.
 This creates a redundancy.
-	- SVD picks out main features, and project data into lower dimensions to remove redundancies.
+	- SVD picks out main features, and project data into lower dimensions to remove such redundancies.
 - Existence of *noise* samples. 存在噪声数据
 	- Among data, smaller eigenvalues always comes with unimportant features.
 	- By ignoring these data, we could reduce the noise when we are reducing data dimension.